-Non-profit bodies (including charitable organisations) may apply to us in writing to treat each branch or division separately, and only register the individual branches with a turnover of more than \$60,000.
+Not-for-profit organisations (including charitable organisations) may apply to us in writing to treat each branch or division separately, and only register the individual branches with a turnover of more than \$60,000.
 However, branches with a turnover of less than \$60,000 may still register voluntarily.